mozilla/webmaker-android/_docs/get_started/android.md

 ## Set up Webmaker App

 * Clone the Webmaker App repo [mozilla/webmaker-app](https://github.com/mozilla/webmaker-app)

 * Once we have a local copy of the `webmaker-app` run `npm install` and then `npm start` to build/watch changes

 * In Android studio, choose "Open an existing Android project"

 * Select the webmaker-app folder, and press open

 * You may need to set your Gradle path to `/Application/Android Studio.app/Contents/gradle/gradle-2.2.1`

 * Connect your device via USB, and press the "run" button:

 ![run button](../img/android-run-btn.png)

-## Chrome Remote Debugging

-### Remote debugging via Chrome dev tools (4.4 KitKat only)

-<iframe width="775" height="436" src="https://www.youtube.com/embed/JM1y3hyUU1Q" frameborder="0" allowfullscreen></iframe>

-One of the best ways to debug the Webmaker app is through Chrome's developer tools.

-* This will give us the same tools we use for web development for debugging our app

-* If Google Chrome is a bit sluggish for debugging, try out Chrome Canary, as it usually performs faster

 ## Manually install adb and Android SDK